 Fixing the Problem Step 1: Create Flexible Range Name with Offset

 To fix the problem, one way is to make the area more flexible.
 I thought you could use the OFFSET function with a dynamic range name and then put this into the chart data range as illustrated in the screenshot below.
-This does not work.
+This does not work without a little macro.
 When you make the dynamic range with the OFFSET function (by putting in the number of rows and columns in the height and width option), the range name does not stay in the graph.

-To fix the problem, you still have to make a flexible range name.
+To fix the problem, you still have to make a flexible range name with different number of columns.
 The number of series to graph and the length of the graph should be defined somewhere.
 These are the parameters for the height and width of the dynamic range as illustrated below.
 The start row and the start column should generally be zero.
-A dynamic range name created with the OFFSET function is illustrated below.
+A dynamic range name created with the OFFSET function that uses length and width is illustrated below.
 Note that the number of rows and the number of columns must include space for the x-axis and the y-axis.
+Note that there are two zeros in the offset function.
+You can press the CNTL and F3 to find this.

 Fixing the Problem Step 2: Create VBA Code to Define Graph Range

 You may think all you have to do is to put the flexible range name in the data range part of the graph.
-This unfortunately does not work as the range name is not maintained.
+This unfortunately does not work as the range name is not maintained when you change the number of series.
 The screen shot below was taken after I put a range name called graph_data into the chart data range.
 After clicking again on the chart, the range name goes away.

 To make the range name stay in the graph, or more precisely, change the graph when the listbox changes, you can make a little VBA code.
 You need to first activate the chart name.
 You can find the chart name by right clicking on the chart name and then going to assign macro.
 You do not have to assign a macro, just do this to find the chart name.
 In the screenshot below, the chart name is chart1.

-After you find the chart name, copy the VBA code below into your file.
+After you find the chart name, copy the VBA code at the end of this webpage into your file.
 You can press the ALT, F8 key sequence and then edit any macro.
 Just copy the macro and modify the chart name and, if necessary, the range name.

 Finally, create a button with something like “update chart” as the name.
 Then assign the macro you just copied to that range name.
 The final chart should look something like below.
 Now, when you change the number of series on the graph, you should hit the update button.
 (Note, you may have to work with the x-scale a bit).